Website building is not a single-task process; it involves several steps that occur in sequence.

 - An e-commerce platform complete with a catalog, shopping cart, checkout system, and a payment gateway system.
 The e-commerce platform is needed if you are planning on selling products through your website.

 - A range of WordPress plugins for content creation, SEO, web security, user interaction and engagement, social media, and many others.

 - A contact management system: Infusionsoft, Zoho CRM etc.

-If you have ever seen a site that looks great on a big screen and also looks great on a small screen you are looking at the work of a developer who has written a lot of code to make your site responsive for different screen resolutions.
+If you have ever seen a site that looks great on a big screen and also looks great on a small screen (and in multiple browsers) you are looking at the work of a developer who has written a lot of code to make your site responsive for different screen resolutions.
 A website is usually built to a standard middle-of-the-road desktop computer size and then edited after to make sure it still looks and works great when it is opened on a big screen and then again on a smaller mobile device.
 That effect doesn’t just happen…it takes work and a lot of skill to make sure your site looks awesome everywhere.